floooh/oryol/code/Modules/Gfx/README.md

 Oryol provides 4 ways to create Mesh objects:

-* using the **MeshBuilder** class from the Assets module
+1. using the **MeshBuilder** class in the Assets module
-* using the **ShapeBuilder** class from the Assets module
+2. using the **ShapeBuilder** class in the Assets module
-* loading from a .omsh file
+3. loading from a .omsh file using the **MeshLoader**  class in the Assets module
-* creating from raw vertex- and index data in memory
+4. creating from raw vertex- and index data in memory

+The first 3 methods all build on the basic capability number 4 to create a Mesh object from raw data in memory

 ###### Creating a Mesh using the MeshBuilder class:

 The **MeshBuilder** class (part of the Assets module) is useful for creating meshes vertex-by-vertex with built-in support for vertex packing.

 The following code creates a simple triangle mesh using the Asset module's MeshBuilder class with per-vertex color